 New Zealand is the land of natural beauty.
 It’s a country that draws people from all over the world who want to experience nature at its finest.
-There are so many outdoor activities and adventures to go on as soon as you step foot in the country will make your head spin with wonder at the possibilities as soon as you set down in the country.
+Seriously, the amount of outdoor activities and adventures to go on as soon as you step foot in the country will make your head spin, as well as the abundance of New Zealand wonders on both the north and south island.

-New Zealand is a special place for me to be sure, so I wanted to share with you guys my favorite magical places around the country that I consider the 7 wonders of New Zealand.
-It’s a whole other world down under, and I hope you all get to experience it for yourself one day, if you haven’t already.
+New Zealand is a special place for me to be sure, so I wanted to share with you guys my favorite must see places in New Zealand that completely blew me away.
+It’s a another world down under, and I hope you get to experience it for yourself one day, if you haven’t already.

-There is a great variety of landscapes and natural wonders you’ll find in New Zealand, but one of the most mind-blowing ones has to be the gurgling, steaming, and very smelly geothermal pools and attractions all over Rotorua in the North Island.
+There is a great variety of landscapes and natural wonders you’ll find in New Zealand, but one of the most impressive ones has to be the gurgling, steaming, and very smelly pools and attractions all over Geothermal Rotorua on the North Island.

 There are hot pools, caves, rock formations, bubbly mud pools, and even a geyser that erupts daily.
 You’ll find an abundance of different types of minerals present in the pools, which gives you every bright color in the rainbow spectrum to look at.

-One thing is clear if you’re making a visit to New Zealand, you have to stop at least once in your travels to cherish the geothermal side of the country, it is truly a wonder to behold.
+One thing is clear if you’re making a visit to New Zealand, you have to stop at least once to cherish the geothermal side of the country, it is truly a wonder to behold.

 The odd shapes and layers of these rocks come from 30 million years of history, to be exact, millions of years of alternating layers of sea creatures and sand continuously compressed to the bottom of the ocean floor.
 Earthquakes are the reason why we see them above sea level today.

-The rocks take on their own personality and rugged beauty when you walk around them and see them from different angles.
+The Punakaiki Pancake Rocks take on their own personality and rugged beauty when you walk around them and see them from different angles.
 This side of New Zealand tends to have a constant wet gloom that only adds to the character of the funky grey pancakes.

 It was one of the most stunning spots I went to in New Zealand and one of my greatest adventures during my year in the country.

-The only wonder on this list that I haven’t actually been to myself are the lesser known Moeraki Boulders, located between Dunedin and Christchurch.
-These perfectly rounded rocks located in a coastal stretch that’s a bit more off the beaten path than the other New Zealand wonders on this list and represent a touch of Maori legend as well.
+The lesser known Moeraki Boulders, located between Dunedin and Christchurch, are perfectly rounded rocks located in a coastal stretch that’s a bit more off the beaten path.
+And, they represent a touch of Maori legend and history.

 There is Maori legend attached to most important places in New Zealand, and these perfectly sculpted round rocks are no exception.
-You would be amiss to pass these by on a South Island road trip, they’re meant to be striking combined with the backdrop of the beautiful beach and jagged coastline.
+You would be amiss to pass these by on a South Island road trip, because they’re striking against the backdrop of a beautiful beach and jagged coastline.

 I had seen pictures of Lake Tekapo countless times before I actually visited the spot myself, and I always assumed those pictures had to be photoshopped and extremely saturated.
 There is no way that a lake could look that color in real life, right?

-The fiord is a place of elegant waterfalls and very wet weather.
-Its beauty comes from how quiet and peaceful a place it is.
+The fiord is full of elegant waterfalls and very wet weather.
+Its beauty comes from how quiet and peaceful it is.
 Even though it’s a popular tourist attraction in New Zealand, Milford Sound has a way of making you feel deliciously disconnected from the world.
-It’s a place that makes you appreciate the present moment and the power of nature combined with history.
+It makes you appreciate the present moment and the power of nature combined with history.

 Have you been to New Zealand?
 What do you consider a wonder of the country?